-The first SOS Project in Azad Jammu & Kashmir was planned for Makri in Muzaffarabad on a piece of land donated by the Government.
-By 2004 a whole Children’s Village was constructed with 12 house units, dispensery, mosque and a girl’s high school.
-The Village was to be inaugurated in 2005 but was struck by an earth quake which destroyed most of the building.
+The first SOS project in Jammu and Kashmir was planned for Makri in Muzaffarabad on a piece of land donated by the government.
+By 2004, an SOS Children’s Village was constructed, which included 12 houses, a mosque and a girls´ high school.
+The Village was to be inaugurated in 2005, but was struck by an earthquake that destroyed most of the buildings.

-Nestled among the beautiful Valleys of Kashmir it seemed as an ideal location for an SOS Village.
-The area is the financial and cultural capital of Pakistan administered Kashmir and is revered for its touristic sites and beautiful weather.
+Situated in Kashmir, the area is also revered for its tourist sites and beautiful weather.
 The local economy mostly depends on agriculture, tourism and foreign remittance.
-Compared to the rest of Pakistan it has an unusually high literacy rate of over 64%.
-In 2005 the area was the epicentre of a devastating earthquake which destroyed most of Muzaffarabad.
-Independent estimates put the number of dead as high as a 100,000 people in the region with another 3 million displaced by the destruction.
+In 2005, the area was the epicentre of a devastating earthquake, which destroyed most of Muzaffarabad.
+Independent estimates put the number of people who died in the region at around 100,000, with another three million displaced by the destruction.

 SOS Children’s Village, Muzaffarabad